kadirhansimav/AlgorithmProject/README.md

 A cube is given in the photos below and each photo has 6 different faces of the cube, each face has a two possible moves.
 In total 12 different possible moves to solve cube.
 We determined the indexes of the probabilities that each face of the cube will rotate clockwise and counterclockwise.<br>
 After that We use BFS algorithm solve the cube. <br>

-Because the 2x2x2 Cube has no center, the front surfaces may not be the same for the base state and the solved state.
+Front surfaces may not be the same for the base state and the solved state, because the 2x2x2 Cube has no center,.
 This brings more than one solution.
 Thus, when we look at the projection of the solved cube, we can see the variants where the colors are in different places.<br>

 <h1>How Can You Install And Run The Project